What is a THC Tincture?

 What are the different kinds of THC Tinctures?

 There are a couple things to look for when you are shopping for a tincture.
 The first would be whether you want a pure THC tincture or one that contains CBD in it, too.
 You will find a lot of THC tinctures that contain a certain amount of CBD in them.
-A couple common ones you will find, have a 4 to 1 or 1 to 1 ratio of THC to CBD in them.
+For example, when you buy a CBD tincture online in Canada, you’ll find different THC/CBD ratios such as 4 to 1 or 1 to 1 ratio of THC to CBD in them.

 The next thing to look for when selecting a tincture is the strength of it.
 THC Tinctures generally come in 30ml dropper bottles.
 The amount of THC contained per bottle can vary quite widely.
 You can find as low as 12.5mg per bottle in a 20:1 CBD to THC ratio.
 All the way up to over 1000 mg per bottle if you have a pure THC tincture.
 Because of these wide variations of tincture concentration you need to be careful with dosing.
 A 1ml dropper can contain anywhere from 1mg of THC all the way up to 33mg of THC depending on the strength.